visier/api-samples/dv-export/python/query-history/README.md

 ## Usage

-The application is configured through command-line arguments and a `settings.json` file.
+The application is configured through command-line arguments and a `.env` files.

 Command-line arguments are parsed in `main.py` using the `argparse` library.
 The arguments include: